sujathabharathi/Suja-StarRating.github.io/README.md

 ## Welcome to Star Rating Project
+This Project is Created using PHP 7 and MySQL.
+The PHP is coded based on SOLID and MVC Structure.

 # Instructions
   - Install Xampp  or Wampp in your System.
   - Make Sure your Apache and MySQL Server is Running.